Booking surgery for your dog can seem daunting, but they’re in the best hands at Pilgrims Vets.

 We use modern anaesthetic techniques tailored to the health status of your dog to minimise negative circulatory effects and maximise pain control and recovery.

-Orthopaedic surgeries performed include basic fracture repair, lateral suture cruciate repair and salvage procedures such as femoral head and neck excision.
-At Pilgrims we also have a visiting orthopaedic surgeon for more complex orthopaedic procedures.
+Dog orthopaedic surgeries performed include basic fracture repair, lateral suture cruciate repair and salvage procedures such as femoral head and neck excision.
+At Pilgrims Vets we also have a visiting orthopaedic surgeon for more complex orthopaedic procedures.

 On the day of your dog’s surgery:

-- You will have to ensure they have no breakfast (feed as normal the day before)
+- You will have to ensure your dog has no breakfast (feed as normal the day before)

 - You will have to ensure they are clean